dhernandezgit/AndroGen/README.md

 # AndroGen – Synthetic Sperm Image Generator

  **AndroGen** is an open-source synthetic data generation tool for automated sperm analysis from microscopic images.
 It allows researchers to generate highly customizable datasets without relying on real data or training generative models.
+Please check the [web](https://dhernandezgit.github.io/AndroGen/) of the project for more details and examples.

  ![svia-syn](docs/static/images/adrogen_gui_dark.png)